nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Adding a module
 1. Test Case: `add mod CS2113T 4 -d "Software Engineering and OOP"` <br>
-   Expected: A module named CS2113T with 4 mc is added, with a description of "Software Engineering and OOP".
+   Expected: A module named `CS2113T` with `4` mc is added, with a description of `Software Engineering and OOP`.
 2. Test Case: `add mod CS2113T 4` (Continuation from Test Case 1) <br>
    Expected: No new module is added.
 Error details in the message shows that a module of the same name already exists.
 3. Test Case: `add mod CS2101` <br>